-- "IF YOU DIDN'T DROP IT, DON'T PICK IT UP!" - When you see UXO, stop.
-Do not move closer. - Never transmit radio frequencies (including, walkie talkies, citizens' band radios). - Never attempt to remove anything near a UXO. - Never attempt to touch, move, or disturb a UXO. - Clearly mark the UXO area. - Avoid any area where UXO is located. - Keep a minimum of 500 feet away from any UXO that is on fire.

-Report discovery of UXO to your immediate supervisor.
+- "IF YOU DID NOT DROP IT, DO NOT PICK IT UP!" - When you see UXO, stop.
+Do not move closer.

+- Do not transmit radio frequencies (including walkie talkies, citizens' band radios or cellular telephones). - Do not attempt to remove any object on, attached to, or near a UXO. - Do not move or disturb a UXO. - Do not mark the UXO with any material or signal that will draw attention. - Mark and document the location of the UXO with detail so ordnance experts can locate the item. - Leave the UXO hazard area. - Keep a minimum of 500 feet away from any UXO that is on fire. - Report discovery of UXO to your immediate supervisor, state police, law enforcement, or HAZMAT specialist. - Metallic sounds during line construction should be investigated immediately. - Any operations are a NO GO until Explosive Ordnance Disposal provides clearance for any ordnance within 1 mile of or in a red zone.

-See Risk Assessment/Mitigation or Firefighters Working Around Ordinance in the Appendix.
+The red zone is the designated ordnance impact zone, active or inactive.

+For more information see Unexploded Ordnance, A Guide for Land Managers, Protection and Response Group (WO360), BLM.